deephealthproject/use-case-pipelines/README.md

 # DH USE CASE Pipeline

-Pipeline that uses EDDL and ECVL to train a CNN on two different datasets (_MNIST_ and _ISIC_) for the classification task.
+Pipeline that uses EDDL and ECVL to train a CNN on two different datasets (_MNIST_ and _ISIC_) for both the classification and the segmentation task.

 ## Requirements